jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 And, that's what I mean by cyborgology and majic.
 When a new tool is in our hands, it gives us a unique ability and therefore increases our cyborgology.
 But we need to be taught how to use it.
 We can learn this majic ourselves, or a majician can teach us.

-We'll need lots of lessons in the future.
+To have a prosperous future, we'll need lots of majic lessons.

 Because technology will keep getting more advanced.
-Someone needs to teach Main Street all the possibilities behind modern tech.
-Artificial intelligence, machine learning, robotics, 3D printing, augmented reality, virtual reality, and whatever else the protagonist wizards invent.
+So, someone needs to teach Main Street all the possibilities behind modern tech.
+Artificial intelligence, machine learning, robotics, 3D printing, augmented reality, virtual reality, super-computers, and whatever else the protagonist wizards invent.

-You know how Home Depot workers give good DIY advice?
+You know how Home Depot workers give "Do It Yourself" advice?
 Well, who does a plumber ask about using a 3D printer to make a custom pipe?
 What about a roofer curious which drone and camera best inspect weather damage?
-How can a physiotherapist use Machine Learning to help her client's sprained knee?
+How can a physiotherapist use machine learning to help her client's sprained knee?

 While tech companies will keep making and marketing excellent products, someone has to know all the options to help the frontline connect with the majic of modern levers of power.

 Linus Tech Tips is an example of someone already doing this.
 There's a big job for someone doing this all day; modern patriots who "cross-pollinate" products on Main Street during the era of mass-collaboration.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SophisticatedInfatuatedCurassow' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Please enable the sound.
 Today's geeks, nerds, and gamers will be the ones teaching you how to make a better, more productive, and happier life in the era of mass-collaboration.
 Credit [Civilization 6](https://www.youtube.com/watch?v=3NLoDMsqJkE) and [Linus Tech Tips](https://www.youtube.com/watch?v=-EA2FQXs4dw)._

 ## Does The World Need to Know